 Further, my marriage to Liz and establishing a new life near Santa Fe, with all the challenges it has to offer, and in particular in the somewhat remote and beautiful prairie where we live, has helped.

 But there has been a dramatic shift in my attitude due to the inquiry within myself, and as I wrote this, I had to look deeply at what was important to me, as I never had before.

-Since it seems increasingly probable that I will shortly start to experience the effects of Alzheimer’s Disease (as I said before, I’m still in denial, but I’m also an aware and smart denier, and know that it is likely coming), I see each moment as an opportunity to live more fully, to be far more available to - and interact with - other people, and to just experience each moment of life as an ongoing gift.
+Since I am beginning to experience the effects of Alzheimer’s Disease, I see each moment as an opportunity to live more fully, to be far more available to - and interact with - other people, and to just experience each moment of life as an ongoing gift.

 I’m not sure if this experience I’m having would have been as sweet without all the earlier drama and pain and uncertainty in my earlier life, and perhaps it doesn’t matter.
 I do know that I do not look back now (other than by writing this work), and do not spend much time looking into the future, but I do spend most of my time in the present.
 That is a major shift in my consciousness.

 And I think that is probably my answer, and interestingly, it has just occurred to me as I was writing this.

 Spending one’s life in the present moment, although quite difficult for many if not most of us, especially me, is how one achieves the seemingly elusive “peace” I had used in the title.

 I am reminded of this quote by Ralph Waldo Emerson: